sailthru/stolos/README.md

 matter whether `client1_numberOfPageviews` or `client1_purchaseRevenue` runs
 first.
 Also, notice that these dates are hardcoded.
-If you would like to create dates that aren't hardcoded, you should refer to the section, "Configuration: Defining Dependencies with Two-Way Functions".  # TODO link
+If you would like to create dates that aren't hardcoded, you should refer to the section, [Configuration: Defining Dependencies with Two-Way Functions](README.md#configuration-defining-dependencies-with-a-two-way-functions).

     {
         "preprocess": {